-In 2019, Thermo Fisher initiated a companywide campaign to shine a spotlight on the importance of compliance and ethics during Compliance and Ethics Week in November.
-We used a variety of channels to deliver daily communications to all colleagues on topics such as global trade, anti-bribery, healthcare, environmental health and safety (EHS) and data privacy.
-These communications often included surveys and interactive games to increase colleague engagement.
+Thermo Fisher initiates an annual Company-wide Compliance and Ethics week to shine a spotlight on the importance of these issues.
+We utilized a variety of channels to distribute daily communications to all colleagues on topics including global trade, anti-bribery, health care, data privacy and environmental health and safety.

 Thermo Fisher Scientific is committed to protecting the environment, and the health and safety of our employees, customers and the communities where we operate.
 We hold ourselves responsible to the commitments made in our corporate-wide Environmental, Health and Safety (EHS) Policy and also implement a variety of robust systems and programs to ensure we meet its intent and expectations.
 All employees and senior business leaders are responsible for ensuring we meet our EHS Policy expectations.
 For more information on board committee oversight related to environmental issues, visit our Corporate Governance page.